PlayUgly/bean-chess/README.md

 #bean-chess

-I'm creating chess engine in c.
+I'm creating a chess engine in c.